ats1999/ats1999/README.md

 **MERN Stack developer**

 <pre>
-● Created scalable backend servers using Nodejs and ExpressJs and used MongoDB and AWS DynamoDB as databases.
+● I was doing Geospatial analysis using turfjs on NodeJs as well as browser ● Created scalable backend servers using Nodejs and ExpressJs and used MongoDB and AWS DynamoDB as databases
-● Used AWS Cognito and JWT for authentication and AWS S3 for storage.
-● Worked on dashboards and created reusable React components.
-● Used socket.io for real-time communication.
+● Used AWS Cognito and JWT for authentication and AWS S3 for storage ● Worked on dashboards and created reusable React components ● Used socket.io for real-time communication
-● Used Mapbox-gl-js, deck.gl to create Map components on client and turf js for real time geospatial analysis.
+● Used Mapbox-gl-js, deck.gl to create Map components on client and turf js for real time geospatial analysis
-● Optimized servers and reduced HTTP requests by identifying the data which can be stored on the client.
+● Optimized servers and reduced HTTP requests by identifying the data which can be stored on the client
 </pre>